Last Updated on September 21, 2022

 Note: We’ve crossed the unpaved sections with a four-door sedan.
 I’d recommend 4WD capability if you’re feeling unsure.

-Speaking of waterfalls, this route is the most complete showcase of the area most commonly known as “Land of the Waterfalls.”
+Speaking of waterfalls, the Waterfall Byway is the most complete showcase of the area most commonly known as the “Land of the Waterfalls.”
 200 of them, to be exact, surround this route that runs between Rosman and Murphy.

 You’ll pass through the towns of Cashiers, Highlands, and Franklin.
-Toxaway Falls, Bridal Veil Falls, and Dry Falls are just a few of the many beautiful waterfalls that make this worthy of this guide to road trips in North Carolina.
+Toxaway Falls, Bridal Veil Falls (not the one inside DuPont State Forest), and Dry Falls are just a few of the many beautiful waterfalls that make this worthy of this guide to road trips in North Carolina.

 Yadkin Valley Scenic Byway

 - Roads: US 21 and Old US 421

 If you enjoy a little wine to go with your scenic road trips, then North Carolina’s Yadkin Valley Scenic Byway is THE perfect option.